Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 - The neck looks heavier or more aged than the face above it

-Non-surgical treatments work best when the underlying anatomy still has support.
-Once the structural support has loosened, there is a ceiling on what skin and volume treatments can do.
-If you’ve been chasing the same concern with non-surgical options without lasting improvement, surgical assessment is reasonable.
+This is the sign patients usually reach after a long stretch of trial and error.
+Many spend years cycling through cosmetic injectables, dermal filler, threadlifts, and energy-based skin treatments before realising those options are no longer touching the underlying structural cause.
+Non-surgical treatments work best while the underlying anatomy still has support.
+Once that support loosens, there is a ceiling on what skin and volume treatments can do.
+If you have been chasing the same concern without lasting improvement, surgical assessment is reasonable.

 Signs this may apply to you: